InstituteforDiseaseModeling/synthpops/docs/overview.md

 	10-20   0.314776879 , 0.895460015 , 0.412465791
 	20-30   0.132821425 , 0.405073038 , 1.433888594

-In the first instance, these matrices can be drawn from the Prem et al. paper, although other data sources may be preferable because that paper generalizes European social structures to other countries which may not always be appropriate. (this again needs to be phrased carefully, lest we draw the ire of other research groups.
-The issue is more that a projection can miss features not present in the space spanned by the patterns in those countries).
+By default, `synthpops` uses matrices from a study (Prem et al. 2017) that projected inferred age mixing patterns from the POLYMOD study (Mossong et al. 2008) in Europe to other countries. `synthpops` can take in user specified contact matrices if other age mixing patterns are available for the household, school, and workplace settings (see Zenodo's Social Contact Patterns page for other empirical contact matrices from survey studies).

-In theory this household contact matrix should vary with household size, but it is unlikely that data at that resolution is available (without more careful analysis - such data can be generated from DHS data).
+In theory the household contact matrix varies with household size, but in general data at that resolution is unavailable.

 The `synthpops` functions implement household initialization as follows

 1. `synthpops.generate_household_sizes_from_fixed_pop_size` generates empty households with known size based on the distribution of household sizes
 2. `synthpops.generate_all_households` takes in the remaining sources above, and then
-	- Calls `generate_living_alone` to populate households with 1 person (describe this - either from data or not)
+	- Calls `generate_living_alone` to populate households with 1 person (either from data on those living alone, or if unavailable, from the adult age distribution)
-	- Calls `generate_larger_households` repeatedly with with different household sizes to populate those households
+	- Calls `generate_larger_households` repeatedly with with different household sizes to populate those households, first sampling the age of a reference person and then their household contacts as outlined above.

 ## Schools

 Schools are special in that

-- Only school-age children are eligible to go to school (anyone going to school can go - hard coded some things so that it's less likely to choose adults, but still possible)
-- Some people work as teachers or other staff at schools
+- Enrollment rates by age determine the probability of individual being a student given their age
+- Staff members such as teachers are chosen from individuals determined to be in the adult labor force
+- The current methods in `synthpops` treat student and worker status as mutually exclusive.
+Many young adults may be both students and workers, part time or full time in either status.
+The ability to select individuals to participate in both activities will be introduced in a later develop of the model.

 The data required for schools are: